api-platform/docs/admin/customizing.md

 ## Going Further

 API Platform is built on top of [React Admin](https://marmelab.com/react-admin/).
-You can use all the features provided by the underlying library with API Platform Admin, including support for [file upload](https://marmelab.com/react-admin/DataProviders.html#decorating-your-data-provider-example-of-file-upload), [authentication](https://marmelab.com/react-admin/Authentication.html), [authorization](https://marmelab.com/react-admin/Authorization.html) and deeper customization.
+You can use all the features provided by the underlying library with API Platform Admin, including support for [authentication](https://marmelab.com/react-admin/Authentication.html), [authorization](https://marmelab.com/react-admin/Authorization.html) and deeper customization.

 To learn more about these capabilities, refer to [the React Admin documentation](https://marmelab.com/react-admin/).